Javascript is required

 Introduction

-The first 5" loco I made was a King to the James Perrier drawings, started in 1986 with castings supplied by Norman Spink.
+The first 5" loco I made was a King class to the James Perrier drawings, started in 1986 with castings supplied by Norman Spink.
 The drawings gave all the information needed, the castings were fine and I first steamed the King in 1989, finishing it a year later.
-In between I joined Stockport model engineering club so had use of their raised 5" track and ran the loco for many years.
+In between, I joined Stockport model engineering club so had use of their raised 5" track and ran the loco for many years.
 Why a King ?
 It is a lovely looking loco !

-However, near to where I went to school in south Wales was the famous Barry scrapyard, and I went there many times and always liked the huge locos with the unusual wheels.
+However, near to where I went to school in South Wales was the famous Barry scrapyard, and I went there many times and always liked the huge locos with the unusual wheels.
 So the next loco had to be a Bulleid pacific, and in 1996 I decided to build a 5" gauge Merchant Navy.

 All the info seemed to be out there in the form of Keith Wilson's articles in Model Engineer, and drawings and castings available from MJ Eng.
 I got on with it and made the frames, bogies, boiler, cylinders and an assortment of other parts, but did not assemble much of it as there were too many unknowns.
 Then I ventured into 7¼" and built 2 Bagnalls to the MJ Eng design, and abandoned the MN.